 Carol (Albertson) Kannegieter graduated from the UND College of Nursing with her Bachelor of Nursing degree in 1959.
 In 2019 Carol, desiring to support the ongoing growth and development of the Nursing Program, established a scholarship fund which distributes allocations from the fund each year for one or more scholarships for Nursing students.

-Lorraine (Lori) R. Jensen, Florian Kosmatka, Daniel Kosmatka, Robert Kosmatka and Kathleen Ward, along with other family members and friends, honor the memory of a wonderful and caring sister, friend and nurse by establishing the Deborah L. Kosmatka Memorial Nursing Scholarship.
-This scholarship will benefit students enrolled in the UND College of Nursing & Professional Disciplines.
+Lorraine (Lori) R. Jensen, Florian Kosmatka, Daniel Kosmatka, Robert Kosmatka and Kathleen Ward, along with other family members and friends, honor the memory of a wonderful and caring sister, friend, and nurse by establishing the Deborah L. Kosmatka Memorial Nursing Scholarship.
+This scholarship will benefit students enrolled in the UND Nursing Program.

 This scholarship was established by David Lambeth in honor of his late wife, Dr. Sharon Lambeth, Professor Emeritus for many years at the UND (then) College of Nursing.
 The scholarship is intended to support graduate students working on an independent study, dissertation or capstone project with preference given to students researching one of these specific areas: health care policy, cancer, or mental health/dementia.

 Dr. Diane Langemo served as a Nursing faculty member at UND for many years.
 She established this scholarship to provide support to graduate Nursing students.
 Allocations from the endowment will be used to support a UND Nursing graduate student's thesis/dissertation research, with first preference for wound care research, second for cancer and third for mental health.